 Many countries offer immigration schemes that can lead to citizenship which are often referred to as golden visas.
 For example, America’s EB-5 program is similar to Canada’s Entrepreneur C11 pathway.
 Both offer the same result, a Work Permit, then PR (green card), and eventually citizenship, but the process varies dramatically.

 What are the benefits of federal investment programs?

 There are various benefits of the federal programs, such as:

 - There are no mobility restrictions, and you can build businesses in any province and expand across different provinces as well;

 - No provincial residency requirements and more freedom to explore and adjust your business without breaching a business activity commitment list;

 - They are more focused on attracting foreign investments and encouraging innovation/economic stimulus rather than mandating business success.
 You are not punished if your business fails, as long as you genuinely work on and try executing your plan;

 - There are no industry restrictions.
-Some provincial programs are specifically geared towards fostering growth in certain industries.
-This may limit your access to them if you don’t fit into a specific sector/category;
+Some provincial programs are specifically geared towards fostering growth in specific industries.
+It may limit your access to them if you don’t fit into a particular sector/category;

-- No minimum net worth or investment requirement for most programs – just need to show that you have sufficient liquid funds to execute your business plan.
+- There is no minimum net worth or investment requirement for most programs – you need to show that you have sufficient liquid funds to execute your business plan.